kwanglee218/Introducing-xG-Premium-/README.md

 For Business use, we recommended logistic regression.
 The (slight) drop in accuracy & AUC score is offset by its greater interpretability vs Random Forests and not being as computationally expensive as SVM

 ### Credits
-Sae Jin's xG-Model-World-Cup-2018 <br>
+Sae Jin's xG-Model-World-Cup-2018 (https://github.com/saejin123/xG-Model-World-Cup-2018) <br>
-Statsbomb. (n.d.).
 Statsbomb/open-data: Free football data from StatsBomb.
 GitHub.
 Retrieved November 12, 2021, from https://github.com/statsbomb/open-data.

 ### Collaborators
 Sae Jin Jang (@saejin123)<br>